MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/6-azure-openai-studio.md

   *"I loved your product it really helped me do what I wanted"*

-  Then ask it whether this text was negative or positive it will return:
+  Ask it whether this text was negative or positive and it returns:

   "positive"